Britton Lee, Inc.

 Britton Lee Inc. was a pioneering relational database company.
 Renamed ShareBase, it was acquired by Teradata in June, 1990.

 History

-Britton Lee was founded in 1979 by David L. Britton, Geoffrey M. Lee and a group of hardware engineers along with Robert Epstein, Michael Ubell and Paula Hawthorn from the research team that created Ingres.
+Britton Lee was founded in 1979 by David L. Britton, Geoffrey M. Lee, and a group of hardware engineers along with Robert Epstein, Michael Ubell and Paula Hawthorn from the research team that created Ingres.
+The company sold database machines, specialized computers designed for database software.
+As of 1985 it had an installed base of about 300, primarily for midrange systems such as DEC VAX.

 Epstein later left Britton Lee to help found Sybase.
 Britton and Lee left the company in 1987.
 On May 15, 1989, the company formally changed its name to ShareBase Corporation.

 After layoffs and financial losses in 1989, ShareBase was acquired by Teradata in June, 1990.
+Teradata was, like Britton-Lee, an early database machine vendor.